Postgraduate Certificate in Education Secondary Initial Teacher Education Chemistry with Science with QTS

 - Feedback and assessment of teaching against the English Teachers' Standards, supported by a university tutor and school based mentor.

 The module areas are listed above, however the final titles are subject to final approval.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

-Our PGCE programmes are designed so that your experiences on placement are complemented by university-based learning, where you will be able to engage critically with and challenge current educational policy, practices and theory.
+The PGCE courses are designed so that your experiences on placement are complemented by university-based learning, where you will be able to engage critically with and challenge current educational policy, practices and theory.
 The training on placement supports your learning in the Department of Education and Childhood, and vice versa, enabling you to work in any school in England, and possibly beyond.

 Seminars, lectures and placement-based learning equip you to meet the Teachers' Standards, to teach and assess in your chosen phase and/or subject.